 By: Staff –

-Emerging Calgary-based alternative hip-hop artist King Dylan is back with his new To Those Who Let Go, which you can stream exclusively via Aesthetic Magazine below.
+Emerging Calgary-based alternative hip-hop artist King Dylan is back with his new To The Ones Who Let Go, which you can stream exclusively via Aesthetic Magazine below.

 Earlier this year, Dylan did a crowdfunding campaign to raise funds for a vinyl release.
 With each donation, he offered to plant 10 trees through OneTreePlanted.org.
 So far, 300 trees have been planted, and every additional sale of the record will get another one in the ground.
 “I just wanted to give something substantial back to the environment that has been pillaged and consumed by industry for years,” he says.